blacktear23/RedisTiKV/README.md

 ## Replace System Commands

-Change the `redis.conf` file, use `rename-command` configuration to change system command name to other name, then change the `src/lib.rs` file add replaced command into redis module.
+Change the `redis.conf` file, use `rename-command` configuration to change system command name to other name, then add `replacesys` parameter to `MODULE LOAD` command or `loadmodule` configuration command.
 For example:

 #### redis.conf